-Lymphedema is a potential side effect of breast cancer surgery and radiation therapy that can appear in some people during the months or even years after treatment ends.
+Lymphedema is abnormal swelling that can develop in the arm, hand, breast, or torso as a side effect of breast cancer surgery and/or radiation therapy.
+Lymphedema can appear in some people during the months or even years after treatment ends.

 Lymph is a thin, clear fluid that circulates throughout the body to remove wastes, bacteria, and other substances from tissues.
 Edema is the buildup of excess fluid.
 So lymphedema occurs when too much lymph collects in any area of the body.
 If lymphedema develops in people who’ve been treated for breast cancer, it usually occurs in the arm and hand, but sometimes it affects the breast, underarm, chest, trunk, and/or back.

 Why does lymphedema happen?
 As part of their surgery, many people with breast cancer have at least two or three lymph nodes removed from under the arm (sentinel lymph node biopsy), and sometimes many more nodes (axillary lymph node dissection).
-If the cancer has spread, it has most likely moved into to those underarm lymph nodes first because they drain lymph from the breast.
+If the cancer has spread, it has most likely moved into the underarm lymph nodes first because they drain lymph from the breast.
 Many people also need radiation therapy to the chest area and/or underarm.
-Surgery and radiation can cut off or damage some of the nodes and vessels through which lymph moves.
+Surgery and radiation can cut off or damage some of the nodes and vessels that lymph moves through.
 Over time, the flow of lymph can overwhelm the remaining pathways, resulting in a backup of fluid into the body’s tissues.

-Although there’s no way to know for sure whether you’ll develop lymphedema after breast cancer, you can help yourself by learning more about it.
+There’s no way to know for sure whether you’ll develop lymphedema after breast cancer, but you can help yourself by learning more about it.
 Know your risk factors, take steps to reduce your risk, and be aware of early symptoms.
 Left untreated, lymphedema can worsen and cause severe swelling and permanent changes to the tissues under the skin, such as thickening and scarring.

-Adding to the frustration some people feel is the conflicting advice about how to prevent and manage lymphedema — perhaps you’ve encountered some of it!
+You may feel frustrated by conflicting advice about how to prevent and manage lymphedema.
 There’s still much more research to be done before we fully understand this condition.
 Also, many doctors don’t have a great deal of experience with lymphedema.
-Realize that you may need to take charge and find your way to an experienced lymphedema therapist.
+You may need to take charge and find your way to an experienced lymphedema therapist.